 C. sinensis may offer heart-health benefits, including the ability to treat arrhythmia.
 A 2014 study saw C. sinensis significantly reduce liver and heart injuries in rats.

-This study shows that C. sinensis has potential for treating heart disease.
-It’s approved in China to treat arrhythmia.
+This study shows that C. sinensis has the potential to treat heart disease.
+In fact, it’s approved in China to treat arrhythmia.
 It’s thought that the adenosine in C. sinensis handles this effect.
 Adenosine is a naturally occurring substance that helps break down ATP.

 Slows kidney disease

 Traditionally, people believed that consuming C. sinensis strengthened the kidneys.
-This may be due to C. sinensis’s ability to increase hydroxyl-corticosteroid and ketosteroid levels in the body.
+This may be due to the mushroom’s ability to increase hydroxyl-corticosteroid and ketosteroid levels in the body.

 In a 2011 study, researchers at Zhejiang University found that C. sinensis may inhibit renal fibrosis in rats.
-Renal fibrosis is a condition found in the later stages of kidney disease.
-Another study found that taking 3 to 5 grams of C. sinensis a day significantly improved kidney and immune function in those with chronic renal failure.
+Renal fibrosis is a condition that occurs in the later stages of kidney disease.

 Slows tumor growth